workframers/artemis/doc/02_basics.md

 If we inspect each of the messages, it should be apparent what each tells us about the state of our query at the time the message was put onto the channel.

-The first message let's us know that we don't have any data available, and that's because our network status is currently `:fetching`, meaning we're getting the data.
+The first message lets us know that we don't have any data available, and that's because our network status is currently `:fetching`, meaning we're getting the data.
 You'll also notice that `:in-flight?` is `true` for the first message, so we know our query is currently over the wire.
 The second message,